earnkeeper/docs/docs/user-guide/quick-start.md

 Want to use more than the last 1 day of data for your Battle Planner?

-Click the Account link in the menu, and follow instructions here to subscribe
+Click the Account link in the menu, and [follow the instructions here](./account/subscribe.md) to subscribe.

 ### Join the community

 Want to get involved in the community and talk about your favourite game?
-Join our discord here
+[Join our discord here](https://discord.gg/92EMAWVrrn)

 See you there!